 Moringa also has complete amino acids which makes it an excellent choice for vegans to round out their diet.

 It can be used in livestock fodder and animals love it.
-So you might want to protect it from rabbits, chickens, etc. while it’s growing.
+So you might want to protect it from rabbits, chickens, goats, sheep, etc. while it’s growing.

-Moringa likes warmth so in the US it will grow best in zones 9 and up.
-If you live in a colder climate, you can still grow it as an annual or in a pot and bring it in for the winter.
+Moringa trees like warmth so in the US it will grow best in zones 9 and up.
+If you live in a colder climate, you can still grow it as an annual or in a container and bring it in for the winter.

 Moringa Pest and Problems

 Growing moringa in the US is usually pest free, however, if the roots are continually wet they can develop root rot, so make sure you plant in well drained soil.

 You can harvest moringa leaves and eat like spinach.
 The pods can be harvested when they are young and snap like green snap beans.
 They need to be harvested very young as the seeds grow super fast.

 I like to dehydrate the leaves to use as in teas and in our cooking.
 I’ll do some throughout the summer and then before we have a freeze I’ll harvest them all and dehydrate them.

 The mature seeds can be dried out stored to plant later or to crush to use for water purification.